-Service Perspective
+Group Perspective

-The Women's and Children's Service Group is one of six within Capital, Coast and Hutt Valley district's provider services.
+The Hospital Operations Group is one of six within Capital, Coast and Hutt Valley district's provider services.
 Services and specialties within the group range from primary to tertiary level with service provision for the district, the central Region and wider Regions.
-The Group operates from four sites across the district including Wellington Regional, Hutt and Kenepuru hospitals as well as the Kapiti Birthing unit and Health Centre.
+The group operates from three sites across the district including Wellington Regional, Hutt and Kenepuru hospitals.